rozanlaudzai/Fast_Modular_Exponentiation/README.md

 # Fast_Modular_Exponentiation
-This algorithm speed up the modular exponentiation by using binary exponential.
+This algorithm speed up the modular exponentiation by using binary exponention.

 # Input and output examples:
 Input 1: